ddnur/basic_statistical_analysis/README.md

 # Basic data analysis project.
-In this project I will analyse so called "GoFast" company with random data.
+In this project I will analyse so called "GoFast" company with synthetic data.
 Data will be given as ".csv" tables.

 Project contains: